TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_CC2651P3/drivers/itmwrite/README.md

 * A single thread, `mainThread`, configures and accesses the ITM.

+* __NOTE:__ When using any SensorTag(STK) Board, the XDS110 debugger must be
+selected with the 4-wire JTAG connection within your projects' debugger configuration.

 FreeRTOS:

 * Please view the `FreeRTOSConfig.h` header file for example configuration information.

-IAR:

-* When using any SensorTag(STK) Board, the XDS110 debugger must be selected with the 4-wire JTAG connection within your projects' debugger configuration.